VIBE: Vector Index Benchmark for Embeddings: Related work

 \section{Related work}

-\paragraph{Benchmarks} The ANN-benchmarks project\footnote{\url{https://github.com/erikbern/ann-benchmarks}} \citep{aumuller2020ann} is the most well-known and comprehensive benchmarking suite for vector indexes.
-However, its datasets are no longer representative of the datasets used in the modern applications of ANN search, and the project does not contain a systematic evaluation of the OOD setting.
-The big-ann-benchmarks project \citep{simhadri2022results, simhadri2024results} has single-dataset tracks for benchmarking ANN algorithms on specialized tasks such as filtered search, streaming search, and OOD search.
-Some vector database companies have their own benchmarks, such as VectorDBBench\footnote{\url{https://github.com/zilliztech/VectorDBBench}}, but they benchmark industrial vector database products, in contrast to open source ANN search implementations.

-\paragraph{Performance evaluations} Earlier performance evaluations \citep{li2019approximate,aumuller2020ann} do not contain modern embedding datasets or the recent top-performing ANN methods.
-More recent performance evaluations \citep{wang2021comprehensive,azizi2025graph} consider only graph-based ANN methods and do not provide an open and extensible benchmarking framework.
+The ANN-Benchmarks project\footnote{\url{https://github.com/erikbern/ann-benchmarks}}~\citep{aumuller2020ann} is the most well-known and comprehensive benchmarking suite for vector indexes.
+However, its datasets are no longer representative of the datasets used in modern applications of ANN search, and the project does not contain a systematic evaluation of the OOD setting.
+Earlier performance evaluations~\citep{li2019approximate,aumuller2020ann} do not contain modern embedding datasets or the recent top-performing ANN methods.
+More recent performance evaluations~\citep{wang2021comprehensive,azizi2025graph} consider only graph-based ANN methods and do not provide an open and extensible benchmarking framework.

+The big-ann-benchmarks project~\citep{simhadri2022results,simhadri2025results} has single-dataset tracks for benchmarking ANN algorithms on specialized tasks such as filtered search, streaming search, sparse search, and OOD search.
+Other recent studies focus specifically on streaming search~\citep{zeng2024candy,wang2026candor} or filtered search~\citep{iff2026benchmarking,lim2026revisiting,zhang2026vecbench}.

+\citet{chen2026reveal} benchmark vector indexes from the perspective of end-to-end task performance.
+Some vector database companies have their own benchmarks, such as VectorDBBench\footnote{\url{https://github.com/zilliztech/VectorDBBench}}, but they benchmark industrial vector database products or cloud services, in contrast to open-source ANN search implementations. \citet{kang2025bigvectorbench} likewise compare vector database systems using an integrated benchmark that covers embedding latency and compound queries.